gongjian1981/SENG8091-Group/actions/admin.md

 > Add search and filter fields to the `Pending Businesses` page.
 When used, send filter parameters to the API and display the results.

 ---

+### Requirement 4.1

+System admin can view all reported reviews or content.

+#### Action 12:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns a list of reported content including `reportId`, `reviewId`, `reason`, `reporterId`, and timestamp.

+Frontend:

+> Add a `Reports` section in the admin panel.
+Fetch and display reported reviews in a table.

+### Requirement 4.2

+System admin can see the report reason, reporter, and timestamp.

+#### Action 13:

+Prerequisites: Action 12.

+Frontend:

+> In the `Reports` section, show columns for report reason, reporter, and report time using the data from the API.

+### Requirement 4.3

+System admin can mark a report as valid or dismiss it.

+#### Action 14:

+Prerequisites: Action 13.

+Backend:

+> Implement an API that takes `reportId` and marks the report as `valid` or `dismissed`.

+Frontend:

+> Add `Mark as Valid` and `Dismiss` buttons for each report entry.
+On click, call the API and update the report status in the UI.

+### Requirement 4.4

+System admin can delete the reported review or content.

+#### Action 15:

+Prerequisites: Action 14.

+Backend:

+> Implement an API that deletes the targeted review or content by `reviewId`.

+Frontend:

+> Add a `Delete Content` button for each reported item.
+On click, call the API and remove the item from the UI list.

+### Requirement 4.5

+System admin can send a warning or notice to the user who posted inappropriate content.

+#### Action 16:

+Prerequisites: Action 14.

+Backend:

+> Implement an API that sends a notification or warning to the `userId` of the reported content.

+Frontend:

+> Add a `Send Warning` button for each report.
+On click, open a text field for the warning message.
+On submit, call the API and confirm success.

+---